General

 Also Read: A Practical Framework for Constraint-Based Routing in Enterprise Logistics

-How AI changes this: Advanced AI orchestration engines process 200+ constraints simultaneously per computation — vehicle types, temperature zones, delivery windows with penalty structures, driver-hours compliance, fuel costs, emissions per route segment, and interdependencies between stops.
+How AI changes this: Locus’ AI-powered logistics orchestration platform processes 200+ constraints simultaneously per computation — vehicle types, temperature zones, delivery windows with penalty structures, driver-hours compliance, fuel costs, emissions per route segment, and interdependencies between stops.
 Critically, these systems recompute dynamically as conditions change throughout the day, rather than producing a static plan overnight.
 Every route becomes a continuously optimised sequence.
+If you’re evaluating solutions, understanding what is route optimization at a technical level is the starting point.

 Business impact: According to McKinsey’s “Automation in logistics,” AI-driven route optimization delivers 10–20% reductions in delivery costs.
 The American Transportation Research Institute reports 10–15% fleet fuel savings from optimised routing.
 According to the World Economic Forum, route optimization reduces fleet carbon emissions by 10–20% — directly improving CSRD Scope 3 reporting metrics.
 For a retailer spending €30–50 million on distribution, a 10–15% improvement recovers €3–7.5 million annually.